gpaumier/gp2/src/pages/wikimedia.rst

       Jason Krüger for Wikimedia Deutschland e.V. on `Wikimedia Commons <https://commons.wikimedia.org/wiki/File:Wikimedia_Summit_2019_-_182.jpg>`__ //  `CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0/legalcode>`__.

 I lead :doc:`Revenue Strategy research <wikimedia-revenue-strategy>` and the development of new revenue models for financial growth and long-term sustainability.
-I also provide expertise and guidance to other teams in the Advancement department, notably the Major Gifts team.
+I also provide expertise and guidance to other teams in the Advancement department, like the Major Gifts team.

 .. class:: continue-reading